Bearings Purchase Guide

 Lubrication

-In order to prevent dirt, sand, and water from entering the bearings, a shield or seal is often placed on each or one side of the bearing.
+To shield bearings from dirt, sand, and water, a shield or seal is typically installed on one or both sides of the bearing.

-- A Shield is usually a metal shield mounted to the outer ring and has a little space to the inner ring (also called a dustproof bearing).
-Bearings with shields have little friction and therefore rotate more easily, giving you more speed.
-On the other side is the bearing not perfectly protected against water and dirt.
+- A Shield is generally a metal barrier affixed to the outer ring with slight clearance to the inner ring (aka dustproof bearing).
+Bearings equipped with shields have low friction, promoting smoother rotation and higher speed.
+However, these are not entirely impervious to water and dirt.

-- A Seal (pictured below) is made of steel-enforced rubber, which is mounted to the outer ring, and slightly touches the inner ring.
-It gives better protection and requires almost no maintenance, but also higher friction and slightly lower speed.
+- A Seal (shown below) comprises steel-reinforced rubber attached to the outer ring, lightly touching the inner ring.
+It provides superior protection and minimal upkeep requirement but incurs higher friction and a slightly reduced speed.

 Type | mm | Inches |